- Forest Avenue School

 Superintendent Corner Column

-Why Your Vote on Mental Health Matters
+Why Your Vote on Full Day Kindergarten Is Important

+You may be wondering why our school district cannot simply pay for full day kindergarten out of the school budget.
 On the financial front, the Verona Public Schools operates a lean and fiscally responsible school budget with low per pupil spending.
 There are several factors that have created financial constraints making funding new programs of this scope impossible via the current school budget:

 - The reduction in State aid amounts to a cumulative loss of $5.6 million to the Verona Public Schools since 2011.
 This fact translates into less funding to develop programs and expand staffing in our schools.

 - This reduction in State aid equates to a loss of $705,000 per year on average.

 - The current State aid received in 2018 is still 23% less than in 2010.